francescogerardomarra/its/modulo27/12_spring_tomcat_jetty_netty.md

 ### Characteristics
 - **Blocking I/O:**
   - Each request is assigned a dedicated thread.
-  - Threads remain blocked while waiting for responses (e.g., from a database or external API).
+  - Threads remain blocked while waiting for responses (e.g. from a database or external API).
 - **Thread Management:**
   - A fixed number of threads in the thread pool handle incoming requests.
   - If all threads are busy, subsequent requests are queued.